mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

         -   [Representing the use of REEPP, RARB and the use of GDPs within a pedagogical framework](#representing-the-use-of-reepp-rarb-and-the-use-of-gdps-within-a-pedagogical-framework)
-            -   [Summary of the potential utility of GDPs for wider stakeholders - MOVE?](#summary-of-the-potential-utility-of-gdps-for-wider-stakeholders---move)
     -   [Conclusion](#conclusion)
         -   [Narrative recap on how the RQs have been answered in each section?](#narrative-recap-on-how-the-rqs-have-been-answered-in-each-section)